 Unfortunately, car insurance rates have been on the rise, and for many, it’s never been more challenging—from an affordability standpoint—to get coverage.
 Let’s take a look at the variation between the average car insurance rates across Canada, examine where rates have been on the rise, and see if there’s hope for a trend reversal.

 Let’s start with the bad news first.
-Drivers in Canada’s westernmost province pay the highest insurance premiums in the country, averaging just over $1,800 a year.
+Drivers in Canada’s westernmost province pay the highest insurance rates in Canada, averaging just over $1,800 a year.
 That’s up over $700 since 2015 – a whopping 63% increase in less than five years!
 Unlike other provinces, BC’s insurance is run by a crown corporation (ICBC), so if you don’t like those terms, tough stuff because it’s the only game in town.

 There has been a push to add private insurers in the province, offering more options and competition as a way to bring down rates, but so far BC doesn’t seem too interested in giving up its car insurance monopoly.